 - changes in or implementation of major accounting policy changes;

 - significant matters highlighted including financial reporting issues, significant judgments made by management, significant and unusual events or transactions, and how these matters are addressed; and

 - compliance with accounting standards and other legal requirements;

 - To review the accounting policies adopted, any changes in accounting principles or practices and the level of prudence applied in areas requiring judgement.

 - To review arrangements established by management for compliance with any regulation or other external reporting requirements.

-To review any related party transaction and conflict of interests' situation that may arise within the Company or the Group including any transaction, procedure or course of conduct that raises questions of management integrity on a quarterly basis.
+To review any related party transaction and conflict of interests' situation that may arise within the Company or the Group including any transaction, procedure or course of conduct that raises questions of management integrity.